datashaman/opensearch-model/README.md

 #### Search results

-The returned `response` object is a rich wrapper around the JSON returned from Elasticsearch, providing access to response metadata and the actual results (*hits*).
+The returned `response` object is a rich wrapper around the JSON returned from OpenSearch, providing access to response metadata and the actual results (*hits*).

 The `response` object delegates to an internal `LengthAwarePaginator`.
 You can get a `Collection` via the delegate `getCollection` method, althought the paginator also delegates mmethods to its `Collection` so either of these work: